 Domingos Botelho mandou recolher á loja a vitella e a vacca, dizendo que quem dava a filha dava a mãe.

-Domingos Botelho ordered the calf and cow to be taken back to the store, saying that whoever gave his daughter gave her mother too.
+Domingos Botelho sent to collect the heifer and the cow from the store, saying that whoever gave the daughter gave the mother.

 Outra vez, deu-se o caso de lhe mandarem um presente de pasteis em rica salva de prata.

-Another time, they sent her a gift of pastries in a rich silver dish.
+Another time, the case occurred of him being sent a gift of pastries in a rich silver tray.

 O juiz de fóra repartiu os pasteis pelos meninos, e mandou guardar a salva, dizendo que receberia como escarneo um presente de dôces, que valiam dez patacões, sendo que naturalmente os pasteis tinham vindo como ornato da bandeja.

-The judge of the court distributed the pastries among the boys and had the silver dish stored away, saying that he would accept such a sweet gift as a warning, worth ten patacas, since the pastries had obviously come as an adornment for the platter.
+The judge distributed the pastries among the boys, and ordered the tray to be kept, saying that he would consider it a mockery to receive a gift of sweets, which were worth ten patacas, and of course, the pastries had come as an ornament of the tray.

 E assim é que ainda hoje, em Villa Real, quando se dá um caso analogo de ficar alguem com o conteúdo e continente, diz a gente da terra: «Aquelle é como o doutor brocas.»

-And so, in Vila Real to this day, when someone keeps both the content and the container, people say: "That one is like Doctor Brocas."
+And so it is that even today, in Villa Real, when a similar case of someone keeping the content and the container occurs, the locals say: "That one is like Doctor Brocas."

 Não tenho assumpto de tradição com que possa deter-me em miudezas da vida do provedor em Lamego.

-I have no tradition to detain myself on the trivialities of the provider's life in Lamego.
+I have no subject of tradition to dwell on the details of the life of the provost in Lamego.

 Parece que a fidalguia de Lamego, em todo o tempo orgulhosa d'uma antiguidade, que principia na acclamação de Almacave, desdenhou a philaucia da dama do paço, e esmerilhou certas vergonteas pôdres do tronco dos Botelhos Correias de Mesquita, desprimorando-lhe as sãs com o facto de elle ter vivido dois annos em Coimbra tocando flauta.

-It seems that the nobility of Lamego, always proud of their ancient lineage, which begins with the acclamation of Almacave, scorned the ambition of the lady of the palace and scorned certain rotting shame from the roots of the Botelhos Correias de Mesquita, disparaging her for having lived two years in Coimbra playing the flute.
+It seems that the nobility of Lamego, always proud of an antiquity that begins with the acclamation of Almacave, disdained the philaucia of the court lady, and emphasized certain shameful aspects of the Botelhos Correias de Mesquita family, belittling her by the fact that she had lived two years in Coimbra playing the flute.

 Em 1801 achamos Domingos José Correia Botelho de Mesquita corregedor em

-In 1801, we find Domingos José Correia Botelho de Mesquita as the corregent of... (the rest of the sentence is missing or incomplete in the prompt).
+In 1801, we find Domingos José Correia Botelho de Mesquita as a court commissioner in

 Vizeu.